osg-htc/docs/docs/data/stashcache/run-stash-origin-container.md

 For example, if your host partition is `/srv/origin-puliic` and the name of your VO is `ASTRO, you should store the Astro VO's public data in `/srv/origin-public/astro/`.
-Then, When starting container, you will mount `/srv/origin-public/` into `/xcache/namespace` in the container.
+Then, when starting container, you will mount `/srv/origin-public/` into `/xcache/namespace` in the container.

 Running the Origin
 ------------------